rforbiodatascience24/group_20_project/README.md

 Antoine Andreoletti (apollis44), s242830, contact: s242830@dtu.dk

 ## Describtion
 This project investigates differences in hepatic gene expression between healthy individuals, patients with non-alcoholic fatty liver disease (NAFLD), and patients with cirrhosis.
-Using RNA-sequence of coding RNA, we analyze differences between these groups.
+Using RNA-sequence of coding RNA, we analyze differences between these groups, focusing on fasting vs postprandial.

 ## Project Structure
 - **Data Setup and Download:** `01_load` creates a `data/` directory, with the subdirectories `data/_raw/count_data/`, and `data/_raw/metadata/`.
 It downloads the raw data from the specified URL (found under `Data`) and saves it into the subfolders.